If you’ve decided to diversify with WhatsApp marketing, it’s important to know how WhatsApp API pricing works for budgeting and planning.

 Ready to try the WhatsApp Business API?
 As a WhatsApp Business Solution Provider, Brevo offers easy setup and simple pricing.

 Small businesses will find it easy to start and convenient to only pay for what they use.
-Larger businesses will benefit from the scalability and the lack of limitations of the API.
+Larger businesses will benefit from the ability to send large marketing campaigns and engage customers on a whole new level.

-You only pay for the messages you sent, no additional charges.
+With Brevo, you only pay for the messages you send, no additional charges.
 Once you’ve enabled WhatsApp Campaigns from Brevo, linked your WhatsApp business account (WABA), and purchased pay-as-you-go WhatsApp credits, you can start sending messages to your contacts.

 On top of that, using WhatsApp through the Brevo API, you get signup forms for building your WhatsApp contact list and an integrated place for list management.
 Plus, Brevo saves your message templates for you so you don’t need to get approval twice.